 The old method of relying on your watch to let you know when you were getting close to reaching your HOS limit is now a thing of the past.
 Many ELDs audibly warn drivers when their HOS limit is near.
 They may also give an audible alarm when it’s time for a required 30-minute break.

 KeepTruckin’s ELDs have alerts in the mobile app that can notify drivers when they are close to their limit.
 They can set whether it’s 60 minutes, 45 minutes, 30 minutes, 15 minutes, or never.
-There’s also text-to-speech alerts, which if enabled, will read out the notification as well.
+There are also text-to-speech alerts, which if enabled, will read out the notification as well.

 Liability reduction or exoneration